ChriisWei/ChriisWei/README.md

 - 👋 Hi, I’m @ChriisWei
-- 👀 I'm a student from HHU.
+- 👀 I'm a student at Hohai University.
-- 🌱 I’m currently learning data structure, coding with C, tertiary mathematics and so on.
+- 🌱 I’m currently learning data structure, PyTorch, back-end development and so on.

 <!---
 ChriisWei/ChriisWei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.